zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/quick-start.md

           {"vector": [-0.8182282159972083, -0.7882247281939101, -0.1870871133115657, 0.07914806834708976, 0.9825978431531959, 0.6376417285837821, 0.03471891555076656, -0.528573240192042, -0.3120101879340418, 0.7310244200318836, 0.3667663237097627, 0.9999351024798635, 0.07293451060816847, 0.6677216710145908, -0.22314582717085552, 0.40498852077068226, 0.2795560683848244, 0.9332235971261622, -0.9714034189529892, 0.913281723620643, -0.7104703586519907, 0.5913739340519524, 0.04391242994176703, 0.07074627854378579, 0.9076826088747483, 0.9438187849605835, 0.5835538442072998, 0.960003211421663, 0.35362751894674815, -0.7583360985487917, -0.8714012832349345, 0.48642391194514345], "color": "blue_6372"}
         ]
     }'

-# [NOTE]
-# For collections created using RESTful API, exclude the primary field from the data to insert.
 ```

 </TabItem>